phlex-ruby/.github/profile/README.md

 ### Security 🚨

+> [!CAUTION]
+> Do not open an issue or pull request for security issues.

-If you’ve found a potential security issue, please email [security@phlex.fun](mailto:security@phlex.fun).
-DO NOT OPEN AN ISSUE OR PULL REQUEST WITH A FIX.
+If you’ve found a potential security issue, [report a vulnerability here](https://github.com/phlex-ruby/phlex/security/advisories/new).

 ### Community 🙌